Injustice: Gods Among Us: Retail editions

 In addition to the standard edition, the Collector's Edition was made available for purchase for the PlayStation 3 and Xbox 360, which included a steelbook case, a collectible figurine, a digital download code for the animated film Justice League: Doom, the first issue of the Injustice comic book series, and three exclusive costumes for Superman, Batman, and Wonder Woman based on their appearances in The New 52.
 The North American and European versions of the bundle offered different figurines.
 The North American release offers a 13-inch (33 cm) statue featuring Wonder Woman fighting Batman, while the European release offers a smaller 9-inch (23 cm) statue of the two.
-The Battle Edition, exclusive to GameStop and EB Games, included a light weight fight stick controller and the three DLC skins.
+The Battle Edition, exclusive to GameStop and EB Games, included a lightweight fight stick controller and the three DLC skins.
 In the United Kingdom and Australia, the Special Edition was available, exclusively through Game and EB Games respectively, containing the steelbook case and the Red Son Pack.